-BAIS is based on the assumption that just as it is beyond the ability of one nation, or even a few nations, to solve trade, political, and environmental problems that have become transnational in character, it is also beyond the power of simply one or two academic disciplines to provide students with the comprehensive knowledge and experience required to function and lead effectively and creatively in the highly complex and rapidly changing environment we inhabit.
-Students collaborate closely with their academic advisors to select the functional and area tracks to correspond to their own academic and career interests.
+BAIS is based on the assumption that just as it is beyond the ability of one state, or even a few states, to solve political, economic, social and environmental problems that have become transnational in character, it is also beyond the power of simply one or two academic disciplines to provide students with the comprehensive knowledge and experience required to lead effectively and creatively in the highly complex and rapidly changing environment we inhabit.
+Students collaborate closely with their academic advisors to select the functional and regional tracks to correspond to their own academic and career interests.

 Students are strongly encouraged to complement their major with a study abroad experience in countries where they can apply and expand their foreign language competency and enrich their study of international issues.